John G., Sep. 2018

 PLEASE NO OUTSIDE FOOD AND BEVERAGES AS WE DO SELL GATORADE, RED BULL AND BOTTLED WATER AT THE BAR.
 PLEASE NOBODY UNDER THE AGE OF 21 ESPECIALLY YOUNG CHILDREN, FOR THEIR OWN SAFETY, ARE ALLOWED!

-*** With a newer dome, recently renovated bathrooms and bar, an amazing kitchen and 10 new cold draft lines HOLIDAYS IS THE NICEST FACILITY IN WNY YEAR ROUND!!!!***
+*** With a newer dome, new bar, recently renovated bathrooms and bar, an amazing kitchen, 16 new cold draft lines and 2 courts groomed daily HOLIDAYS IS THE NICEST FACILITY IN WNY YEAR ROUND!!!!***

-All coed teams (besides thurs 4man and Fri coed int) must have at least 2 girls for a 6 player team and can have up to 10 people on the roster.
+All coed teams (besides thurs 4man) must have at least 2 girls for a 6 player team and can have up to 10 people on the roster.
 You may also play with 5 people with at least 2 girls and 4 with at least 1 girl.
 Players must be 21 years of age.
 Monday-Thursday game times are 6:00 until 10:30 in 45 min intervals.
 Fridays and Saturdays run 5:45 until 11:00 if the league is full.
 Otherwise the times will end earlier.

 Follow us on www.facebook.com/holidaysvolleyball "Holidays Sports Bar and Volleyball" or instagram “holidaysbarandvolleyball”!
 Also check out our website at www.holidaysvolleyball.net for updates and our menu below featuring different specials every week!

 NO SMOKING OR VAPING IN THE DOME